Perspective | Biden speaking about systemic racism is a win. But the battle is just beginning.

 Obama had selected Biden as his vice president, in part, to help shore up support among the White working class.
 But that didn’t protect Obama when it came to talking about race.
 Now Biden is set to become president in January, and he’s declaring holy war on racism, calling out white supremacy, decrying racial disparities in American life and showing support for a study of slavery’s impact on African Americans.

-Elsie Scott, founding director of the Ronald W. Walters Leadership and Public Policy Center at Howard University, reminded me of an age old social dynamic: “White people helping Black people is sometimes perceived by other White people as being noble, doing the right thing, trying to bring ‘us’ together,” Scott said.
+Elsie Scott, founding director of the Ronald W. Walters Leadership and Public Policy Center at Howard University, reminded me of an age-old social dynamic: “White people helping Black people is sometimes perceived by other White people as being noble, doing the right thing, trying to bring ‘us’ together,” Scott said.
 “Black people in power advocating for the advancement of other Black people is interpreted by some Whites as Black people trying to get more than they deserve.”

 If Biden gets to talk about race without the racial baggage Obama carried, does it mean he might actually be able to get more accomplished on race?
 Could he use White privilege to dilute White privilege?

 Having Kamala D. Harris, who is Black and Asian, as vice president could help.
 Or hurt.
-A University of Michigan study published in Public Opinion Quarterly in 2011 found that the election of a Black president led many White people began to believe that racial bias had lessened to the point that policies to address racial inequity were no longer needed.
+A University of Michigan study published in Public Opinion Quarterly in 2011 found that the election of a Black president led many White people to believe that racial bias had lessened to the point that policies to address racial inequity were no longer needed.

 A backlash ensued over any policies that could be seen as aiding Black people.
 That culminated in the 2016 election of President Trump.